YaelBenShalom/Recycler-Baxter/README.md

 **JTAS** - Joint Trajectory Action Server.
 Enables executing complex trajectories using software built-in to Baxter

+### Machine Learning Perception Pipeline
+In order to make the package compatible with the machine learning perception pipeline suggested in my [Objects Recognition and Classification](https://github.com/YaelBenShalom/Objects-Recognition-and-Classification) project, I added an adjusted recycle node (`recycle_ML.py`) and an adjusted baxter_move launchfile (`baxter_move_ML.launch`).<br>
+To launch the package with the new detection method, follow the instructions on the Objects Recognition and Classification package (download the dataset, create and train the model, etc) and launch the `baxter_move_ML.launch` launchfile.

 ### Physical Equipment:
 1. Baxter Rethink robot
 2. Realsense D435i depth camera